Sol-Feace: Development and release

-Sol-Feace was originally released for the Sharp X68000 home computer on November 22, 1990.
+Sol-Feace was originally released for the X68000 home computer on November 22, 1990.
 It was developed by Japanese studio Wolf Team and published by their parent company, Telenet Japan.
 Music for the game was composed by Motoi Sakuraba, who later helped work on the Tales series for Namco.
 It was ported to the Sega CD in 1991 as one of the console's first launch titles in Japan, alongside Micronet's Heavy Nova, and was made the pack-in game for the North American release — the latter version was published internationally by Sega.
-A Sega Genesis cartridge version was released in 1992 and published by Renovation Products, renaming the game to Sol-Deace.
+A Genesis cartridge version was released in 1992 and published by Renovation Products, renaming the game to Sol-Deace.
 The rights to Sol-Feace are owned by Sunsoft, following their acquisition of Telenet Japan's intellectual properties in 2009.

 Reception

 Sol-Feace was met with mixed reviews from critics; while some praised the game's visuals, fast-paced gameplay and soundtrack, others criticized its lack of originality and for being subpar compared to other shoot'em up titles available.

 Computer and Video Games magazine criticized the gameplay for lacking originality, unfavorably comparing it to games such as Hellfire and Gynoug, adding that much of the game's mechanics and features were done better on other Sega Genesis games beforehand.
 Wizard stated it offered nothing new to the shoot 'em up genre, while Retro Gamer said it was a "below par" launch game for the console, saying it was simply the Genesis version with a new CD soundtrack "tacked-on".
 GamePro wrote for the Sega Genesis release that the power-up items weren't as impressive as those in titles such as Thunder Force III, while also disliking the game's short length.
 In a retrospective review, AllGame disliked the sound effects for being mediocre and its music for being average.

 In a more positive light, Electronic Games called the Sega CD conversion a "solid side-scrolling shooter" for its sound effects, graphics and fast action-based gameplay, adding that Sega should be commended for making the game a pack-in for the peripheral.
 GamePro liked the Sega Genesis version's detailed visuals and pumping soundtrack, as well as its stage designs.
 They also wrote that the game could be a contender for a "shoot'em up award" had it existed in the magazine.
 Computer and Video Games stated that the Sega CD version was not a "total waste of money", complementing its sound effects, fast speed, music and cutscenes, while AllGame thought the version's dual-cannon mechanic was an interesting gameplay concept.
 AllGame also praised its frantic gameplay and colorful visuals, concluding that it was worth trying out at the very least.